Sam-Max/rcmltb/README.md

 ### Mirror
 - From Telegram to cloud
 - Torrent/magnets to cloud using qBittorrent
-- Directs links to cloud using Aria2
-- Mega.nz links to cloud
+- Mega.nz and directs links to cloud
 - Files in batch from Telegram to cloud

 ### Leech
 - File/folder from cloud to Telegram
 - Link/magnets to Telegram using qBittorrent
-- Directs links to Telegram using Aria2
-- Mega.nz links to Telegram
+- Mega.nz and directs links to Telegram
 - Files in batch from Telegram to Telegram
 - 4gb file with premium account